seanrich92/seanrich92.github.io/_posts/2024-05-30-aseprite-isometric-tool.md

 ## About

-It becomes difficult to create isometric sprite sheets that needs to be split into sprites.
-Placement becomes even more difficult especially when these objects can be stacked and split from one another for [sorting purposes]({% link _posts/2024-05-30-isometric-sprite-editor.md %}).
+Creating isometric sprite sheets that needs to be split into sprites becomes difficult as the number of sprites increases.
+It doesn't help the artist if the shapes are irregularly shaped i.e. not square.
+Correct placement in the sheets is even more difficult especially when these objects can be stacked and split from one another for [sorting purposes]({% link _posts/2024-05-30-isometric-sprite-editor.md %}).
+This has been our experience when creating our isometric game.

-What can be created to assist the workflow of pixel artists for isometric sprite sheets?
+What tool can assist the workflow of pixel artists in creating isometric sprite sheets?

 ## Solution